-Name, Address (1) and Age Independent Dir Position(s) held with Company ectors Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Kathleen M. Griggs Age: 64 Director 2018 - Current Ms. Griggs has been a managing director of Griggs Consulting, LLC, a consulting and advisory firm, since 2014.
+Name, Address (1) and Age Independent Dire Position(s) held with Company ectors Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Kathleen M. Griggs Age: 64 Director 2018 - Current Ms. Griggs has been a managing director of Griggs Consulting, LLC, a consulting and advisory firm, since 2014.
 Prior to that, Ms. Griggs served as the Chief Financial Officer of j2 Global, Inc. from 2007 to 2014.
 Ms. Griggs also previously served as a Director, Audit Committee Chair and Governance Committee member for Chad Therapeutics, Inc. from 2001 to 2009.
 Ms. Griggs received a Bachelor of Science degree in Business Administration from the University of Redlands and a Master of Business Administration degree from the University of Southern California in Los Angeles.
 From her experience as a Chief Financial Officer for over 25 years in public and private companies and as a financial expert for Chad Therapeutics, a public company, Ms. Griggs has developed extensive knowledge of accounting and finance, which we believe qualifies her for service on our Board.
-1 None Wolfgang Schubert Age: 48 Director 2018 - Current Mr. Schubert is currently with Vista Credit Partners, the credit-investing arm of Vista Equity Partners.
-He previously was the co-founder of Werkstatt Capital, a structured credit analytics and investment botique.
-Prior to Werkstatt Capital, Mr. Schubert served as Chief Risk Officer of Strategic Value Partners.
-Before joining Strategic Value Partners, Mr. Schubert held positions at Silver Point Capital, Merrill Lynch, JP Morgan and Goldman Sachs, where he worked in banking, structuring and financing functions.
-Mr. Schubert holds bachelor degrees from the University of Michigan, Ann Arbor and a master's degree from Princeton University.
-He is also a CFA charterholder.
-We believe that Mr. Schubert's wealth of experience in risk assessment and structured credit qualifies him for service on our Board.
 1 None